AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/change-revenue-stage.md

 ## Overview {#overview}

-If you're using Revenue Cycle Modeler and have an approved model, you may decide to move leads manually from one stage to another.
+If you're using Revenue Cycle Modeler and have an approved model, you may decide to move people manually from one stage to another.
 This flow step will help.

 ![](assets/image2014-9-22-17-3a4-3a59.png)

 ## Usage {#usage}

-1. Select the **Model**.
+1. Select the **[!UICONTROL Model]**.

    ![](assets/image2014-9-22-17-3a5-3a4.png)

-1. Select the **New Stage** you want to assign and you're done!
+1. Select the **[!UICONTROL New Stage]** you want to assign and you're done!

    ![](assets/image2014-9-22-17-5-8.png)

    >[!CAUTION]
    >
-   >The data warehouse pays close attention to when leads move between stages.
+   >The data warehouse pays close attention to when people move between stages.
 This can create bad data if used incorrectly.